 Lack of Testing Post-Handover

-It’s tempting to assume that everything will work as expected once the project is handed over.
-However, the reality is that bugs, issues, or discrepancies often become apparent only when the project is fully deployed or after the client begins using it in real-world scenarios.
+It’s tempting to assume everything will work as expected once the team hands over the project.
+However, bugs, issues, and discrepancies often appear only when the client fully deploys the project or begins using it in real-world scenarios.
 Without proper testing after the handover, these issues could result in costly delays and dissatisfaction.

 How to Avoid It: Instead of rushing the handover, ensure that there is a dedicated testing phase before and after the transition.
 Both teams should conduct comprehensive testing together to ensure that all features work as expected.
-For instance, when a SaaS product was being handed over, the development team and the client’s IT team conducted joint testing of the system.
-They identified a few minor bugs that were quickly resolved before the system went live.
+For instance, when the development team handed over a SaaS product, they conducted joint testing with the client’s IT team.
+Together, they identified a few minor bugs and resolved them quickly before the system went live.
 This final round of testing helps confirm that everything works smoothly and prevents unexpected issues post-handover.

 No Clear Communication Between Teams